 In recognition of the importance of her work, NAKS has sponsored a lecture series at the APA Central Division Meeting for the past twelve years.
 The series originated thanks to an anonymous donation after Gregor’s death in 1994.
-Pauline Kleingeld, NAKS president at the time, decided to name an annual lecture series after Mary Gregor, and to use the donated funds specifically for this purpose.
+Pauline Kleingeld, NAKS president at the time, decided to name a lecture series after Mary Gregor and to use the donated funds for this purpose.

-The main goal of the series is to invite distinguished Kant scholars from outside of North America to speak to NAKS members and their guests on relevant issues in Kant’s practical philosophy.
+The main goal of the series is to invite distinguished Kant scholars from outside of North America to speak on relevant issues in Kant’s practical philosophy.
 Rolf-Peter Hostmann was the first lecturer in 2002.
 Since then, NAKS has featured:

 For various budget reasons, and in order to better support our projects and serve our members, in 2014 the NAKS Executive Committee decided to make the Gregor Lecture a biennial event, instead of an annual event as we have done so far.
 The 2014 Gregor Lecture is the first in that biennial cycle.